Crowgoth/vigenere/README.md

 Here is the [Wikipedia-Link Vigenère cipher](https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher)

 This is a practice project for learning Python and git/ github.
-It possible includes string manipulations, handling of list and lists of lists, functions.
+It possibly includes string manipulations, handling of list and lists of lists, functions.
 Also to edit this file in Markdown.
-There are surley a lot of ways to program such a project, this is just one example, possibly not the shortest or easiest solution.
+There are surely a lot of ways to program such a project, this is just one example, possibly not the shortest or easiest solution.

 -----